 Regardless of what I design, however small, there are reasons for the moves I make.
 It’s not to often that my motivation is solely based on thinking something would look cool.
 There is an ebb and flow to design, a push here requires a pull there – there is a never-ending series of compromises that get made to achieve a finished product.
 Some of those compromises aren’t even made by me and are therefore completely out of my control.
 That’s why doing what I do required critical thinking – it is not a craft.
 As a result, I don’t count on the graduates that come to me looking for a job to be ready to enter the working world.
 I can’t get the most valuable piece of information I want off someone’s resume.
 I can look at it an infer if they are intelligent and that’s what might get them in the door.
 What I am interested in are finding smart and articulate communicators who have a passion for something.
 If you are smart, you’ll figure the rest out while learning how to make it your own.
 That last bit is the most important part because it implies ownership in the work which I can then infer that you will have pride in the final product, you will want it to be good for yourself rather than simply being able to check the done box on the to-do list and everyone knows that we are own harshest critics.

 I always wonder what people expect from the recent college graduates they hire.
 Transitioning between college life and the workforce is a huge process and who among us is great at anything the first time you try it?
 Performing well in a new job also isn’t just about being able to do work; it’s about working with others and the challenges that group dynamics always present.
 It’s also about learning how to conduct yourself with integrity and professionalism – you should also consider that these recent grads have to discover the value of learning for the sake of learning.
 Prior to graduation their lives were based on achieving some sort of resolution to every project – there was a summation line to everything they did.
-The process of learning how to delegate authority and accept responsibility for things out of their control is a painful one and I expect to help steward people through this transformation – sort of a professional pay-it-forward process.
+The process of learning how to delegate authority and accept responsibility for things out of their control is a painful one and I expect to help steward people through this transformation – a sort of professional pay-it-forward process.

 We do things a particular way in our office and there are particular things that I want done a specific way.
 I will take the time to teach you those things but the rest … that’s up to you and your big brain. (line forms to the left please).
 For what it’s worth here are some considerations or tips, whatever, that I think grads entering the workforce should know: